ruoyaow/physense_carla_dataset_collection/README.md

 You can **directly use the released dataset from Hugging Face** without running CARLA:
 https://huggingface.co/datasets/Ruoyao/physense_carla_dataset

-This repo provides steps/scripts to dump the synthetic dataset used in **PhySense** from CARLA via the CARLA PythonAPI (useful if you want to reproduce the dataset or generate new data).
+This repo provides steps/scripts to dump the synthetic dataset used in **PhySense** from CARLA via the CARLA PythonAPI.

 ## Contents